ewenmcneill/cpm-build-docker/README.md

 which does not run under CP/M Plus).
 It is not quite as automated a build, but runs on an emulation of "period correct" hardware, rather than being a full Linux-cross-compile build through emulators like here.

+[Mark Ogden](https://mark-ogden.uk/) has [enhanced the Thames ISIS emulator](https://github.com/ogdenpm/thames-src) so that it can run more programs.
+And used it in [reverse engineering and rebuilding many Intel 8080 / ISIS programs](https://github.com/ogdenpm/intel80tools).